Let’s talk about … short circular needles

 When I bought my 30cm (12′”) short circular needle, that was pretty much the sum total of what was on offer.
 I wasn’t presented with a range of other choices as easily as you might be today, and when my needle first arrived through the post, it looked so unbelievably tiny that I had no idea how it was going to replace my DPNs.
 I just knew, though, that this was the needle for me and I was determined to get to grips with it.
 There was a slight flaw in this plan as I couldn’t work out how to cast on and make it join (this might sound familiar to you!) until I realised that casting on with straight needles not only solved that problem but also stopped the stitches twisting.
 I put my DPNs to one side and the short circular became my needle of choice.

 What I have noticed, though, is that people are investigating their needle choices more.
 That will be because, since I wrote the Sockalong tutorials, there really is more choice, and also because the way we get our information through the internet has improved too.
-It's second nature to many of us now to simply put our questions into a search bar and hey presto, we have a hundred answers to scroll through!
-It's enlightening - and sometimes overwhelming - so I thought that this morning, I'd add my own thoughts to one of the questions that I see most often: what's the best size of short circular to buy?
+It’s second nature to many of us now to simply put our questions into a search bar and hey presto, we have a hundred answers to scroll through!
+It’s enlightening – and sometimes overwhelming – so I thought that this morning, I’d add my own thoughts to the questions that I see most often: what’s the best size of needle for socks, and what’s the best size of short circular to buy?